ray-project/ray/doc/source/serve/production-guide/config.md

     ...
 ```

-The file contains `http_options` and `applications`.
-These are the `http_options`:
+The file contains `proxy_location`, `http_options`, `grpc_options`, and `applications`.

+The `proxy_location` field configures where to run proxies to handle traffic to the cluster.
+You can set `proxy_location` to the following values:
+- EveryNode (default): Run a proxy on every node in the cluster that has at least one replica actor.
+- HeadOnly: Only run a single proxy on the head node.
+- Disabled: Don't run proxies at all.
+Set this value if you are only making calls to your applications using deployment handles.

+The `http_options` are as follows.
+Note that the HTTP config is global to your Ray cluster, and you can't update it during runtime.

-- `host` and `port` are HTTP options that determine the host IP address and the port for your Serve application's HTTP proxies.
-These are optional settings and can be omitted.
-By default, the `host` is set to `0.0.0.0` to expose your deployments publicly, and the port is set to `8000`.
-If you're using Kubernetes, setting `host` to `0.0.0.0` is necessary to expose your deployments outside the cluster.
+- **`host`**: The host IP address for Serve's HTTP proxies.
+This is optional and can be omitted.
+By default, the `host` is set to `0.0.0.0` to expose your deployments publicly.
+If you're using Kubernetes, you must set `host` to `0.0.0.0` to expose your deployments outside the cluster.
+- **`port`**: The port for Serve's HTTP proxies.
+This parameter is optional and can be omitted.
+By default, the port is set to `8000`.
-- `request_timeout_s` is a field in the `http_options` that allows you to set the end-to-end timeout for a request before terminating and retrying at another replica.
-This config is global to your Ray cluster, and you can't update it during runtime.
+- **`request_timeout_s`**: Allows you to set the end-to-end timeout for a request before terminating and retrying at another replica.
 By default, the Serve HTTP proxy retries up to `10` times when a response is not received due to failures (for example, network disconnect, request timeout, etc.) By default, there is no request timeout.
-- `keep_alive_timeout_s` is a field in the `http_options` that allows you to set the keep alive timeout for the HTTP proxy.
+- **`keep_alive_timeout_s`**: Allows you to set the keep alive timeout for the HTTP proxy.
 For more details, see [here](serve-http-guide-keep-alive-timeout)

+The `grpc_options` are as follows.
+Note that the gRPC config is global to your Ray cluster, and you can't update it during runtime.
+- **`port`**: The port that the gRPC proxies listen on.
+These are optional settings and can be omitted.
+By default, the port is
+  set to `9000`.
+- **`grpc_servicer_functions`**: List of import paths for gRPC `add_servicer_to_server` functions to add to Serve's gRPC proxy.
+The servicer functions need to be importable from the context of where Serve is running.
+This defaults to an empty list, which means the gRPC server isn't started.

+These are the `grpc_options`:

+- `port` are gRPC options that determine the host port for your Serve application's gRPC
+  proxies.
+These are optional settings and can be omitted.
+By default, the port is
+  set to `9000`.
+- `grpc_servicer_functions` is a list of import paths for gRPC `add_servicer_to_server`
+  functions to add to Serve’s gRPC proxy.
+It also serves as the flag to determine
+  whether to start gRPC server.
+The default is an empty list, meaning no gRPC server is
+  started.

 These are the fields per application: